SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

-## Steps to create a CLI commands based on the application available in the release.
+## Steps to create a CLI command based on the application available in the release.

-**For example: If the user wants to create a CLI command for Station ping example.**
+**For example, if the user wants to create a CLI command for Station ping example:**

   Refer to the flow of the station ping example available in the release/SDK.